t0re199/SHOPCART_BACKEND/README.md

 # README #

-SHOPCART_FRONTEND is part of is part of a three-tier system called ShopCart.
+SHOPCART_BACKEND is part of is part of a three-tier system called ShopCart.
 It's a web application implementing a ShopCart with an **Optimistich Locking** strategy.

 The system provides user authentication via Json Web Token \([JWT](https://jwt.io/)\).